GeeLaser/my-health-records/README.md

 USAGE:
 1. Download or clone repo
 2. Install node js v14.17.4
-3. Navigate to top level directory (my-health-records directory)
+3. Navigate to top level directory in your favorite IDE or your file system (go to the my-health-records directory)
-4. In a terminal at the project file, run "npm i" (you may have to download some packages manually although this should not happen.
+4. Open a terminal at the my-health-records directory, run "npm i" (you may have to download some packages manually although this should not happen.
 In this case run: "npm i ejs" "npm i express", "npm i filereader", "npm i multer", "npm i sequelize", and/or npm i [package] that is not download my npm i)
 5. Finally run the project by typing "node index.js" in the terminal from the my-health-records directory

+Please email henryhmadsen@gmail.com or allenlu9326@gmail.com with any questions or for a demo of the project.